 The entry of a judgment for divorce will prevent either spouse from filing for equitable distribution (property division) or alimony, so those issues MUST be addressed prior to filing for divorce through either a separation agreement, a consent order, or a trial.
 If your ex-spouse has filed for divorce, and you are not satisfied with your property division or alimony terms OR if you don’t have those agreements in a signed written document like a separation agreement, see an attorney right away!

-If you have questions or need some advice about divorce in North Carolina, the attorneys at Haas Tharrington, PA are ready to help.
+If you have questions or need some advice about divorce in North Carolina, the attorneys at Haas & Associates, PA are ready to help.
 Contact us today to see what we can do for you.